Steuben Grapevine - Certified

 Léon Millot is a sister of Marechal Foch, earlier-ripening and typically more productive.
 Wines are similar to those made from Foch with distinct berry aromas and are often blended with Foch.

-Couderc 3309 is a standard rootstock in the eastern United States.
-It is a vigorous male sterile variety with attractive leaves and shoots.
-Great for decorative arbors where fruit is not wanted.
+Standard rootstock in Eastern US.
+Vigorous mostly sterile female variety with attractive leaves and shoots.
+Used for decorative arbors where fruit is not wanted, does well on clay soils.

 Frontenac Gris is a bud sport of Frontenac, identical in most respects but lacking dark skin color.
 Frontenac Gris is usually cold pressed to make a white wine that can present aromas of peach and apricot with hints of citrus and tropical fruit.